 - 11.10.3.3.3 An arrow rest, which can be adjustable. - 11.10.3.3.3.1 A moveable pressure button, pressure point or arrow plate, may all be used on the bow provided that they are not electric or electronic.
 The pressure point will be placed no further than 6cm back (inside) from the throat of the handle (pivot point of the bow). - 11.10.3.3.4 Draw check indicators, audible and/or visual may be used provided they are not electric or electronic. - 11.10.3.3.5 A bow sight attached to the bow, - 11.10.3.3.5.1 which may allow for windage adjustment as well as an elevation setting, which may also incorporate a levelling device, and/or magnifying lenses and/or prisms.
-Electric or electronic devices are not permitted. - 11.10.3.3.5.2 A bow sight extension is permitted.
+Electric or electronic devices are not permitted.
+It is not allowed that the bowsight includes any additional means for range finding. - 11.10.3.3.5.2 A bow sight extension is permitted.
 The sight point may be a fibre optic sight pin and/or a chemical glowstick.

-The glowstick will be encased so as not to disturb other ath-letes and to provide only one sight point. - 11.10.3.3.5.3 Multiple sight pins are not permitted. - 11.10.3.3.6 Stabilizers and torque flight compensators, - 11.10.3.3.6.1 provided that they do not: - Serve as a string guide; - Touch anything but the bow; - Represent any danger or obstruction to other athletes on the shooting line. - 11.10.3.3.7 Arrows of any type may be used provided they subscribe to the accepted principle and meaning of the word arrow as used in target archery, and that these arrows do not cause undue damage to the 3D targets.
+The glowstick will be encased so as not to disturb other athletes and to provide only one sight point. - 11.10.3.3.5.3 Multiple sight pins are not permitted. - 11.10.3.3.5.4 A cover as protection against sunglare may be fitted on top of the scope, but shall be in size adapted to the scope width. - 11.10.3.3.6 Stabilisers and torque flight compensators are allowed, - 11.10.3.3.6.1 provided that they do not: - Serve as a string guide;

-11.10.3.3.7.1 An arrow consists of a shaft with head (point) nock, fletching and, if desired, cresting.
+- Touch anything but the bow. - 11.10.3.3.7 Arrows of any type may be used provided they subscribe to the accepted principle and meaning of the word arrow as used in target archery, and that these arrows do not cause undue damage to the 3D targets. - 11.10.3.3.7.1 An arrow consists of a shaft with head (point) nock, fletching and, if desired, cresting.
 The maximum diameter of arrow shafts will not exceed 9.3mm; the points (heads) for these arrows may have a maximum diameter of 9.4mm.
 All arrows of every athlete must be marked with the athlete's name or initials on the shaft.
-All arrows used at any end will carry the same pattern and colour(s) of fletching, nocks and cresting, if any.
+All arrows used at any end will carry the same pattern and colour(s) of fletching, nocks and cresting, if any. - 11.10.3.3.8 Finger and hand protection in the form of finger stalls or tips, gloves, shooting tab or tape (plaster) to draw, hold back and release the string.